 3. Exact cost shipping

-4. International shipping
+5. International shipping

 Plus, customers are more and more likely to shop outside of their borders, so if you’re considering expanding your audience, an international shipping strategy is one great way to do it.

 Once you’ve decided on a pricing strategy, it’s time to get into implementation by making sure each product is shipping-ready, and that starts with adding accurate weights.

-Add weights to your products
+5. Add weights to your products

-Market your shipping options and prices
+6. Communicate your shipping and delivery options and prices

-Don’t be afraid to over-communicate when you’re answering both questions, since the answers are critical to anyone considering buying from you.
+Don’t be afraid to over-communicate when you’re answering both questions since the answers are critical to anyone considering buying from you.

 If you’re short on time or design resources, or simply prefer the reliability of plain formatting, text-based information works just as well—especially if you have details you know your customers are going to care about.

-- Add a banner promoting shipping prices, options and timelines to your store.
+- Add a banner promoting shipping prices, options, and timelines to your store.
 Too much to fit in a banner?
 Link to a blog post or dedicated shipping information page in your store.

 - Add a homepage image or section that clearly communicates all of your shipping information.